littlecolumns/little-geocoder/README.md

 Try to right-click (control+click) and select **Open**.

 You can also go into `System Preferences > Security & Privacy` and change **Allow apps downloaded from:** to be `App Store and identified developers`.
 You might need to click the lock on the bottom-left corner of the window before it'll let you change anything.

 ### Help!
-I told it to geocode and it froze up!

-It didn't freeze, it's just busy geocoding for you!
-It should finish eventually.
-Just be patient.
-It takes me about 10 minutes to run 3000.

-_At some point it would be nice to implement threads so that this doesn't happen._

-### Help!
 I'm building this app on my own and it's HUGE!